aanchalaich/PUI-Assignment-6/README.md

 # PUI-Assignment-5
 Assignment 6A

-Product Detai Page Updates with user selections
+Product Detail Page Updates with user selections

 Add to cart feature implemented- once user clicks "Add to Cart" Button, they are redirected to Shopping Cart Page.
 Shopping Cart icon is